mistraltechnologies/smog/README.md

   assertThat(bob, is(aPersonThat().hasForename("bob").hasAge(23));
 }

-// ok, that was only a single object.
+// That was only a single object.
 How about this...

 @Test
 public void canAddTelephoneNumber()